Korean War Legacy Project

 Bio

 Gordon Evans served in World War II in the South Pacific with the United States Navy and in the Korean War with the United States Army as a Switchboard Operator.
 He completed his basic training at Camp Cook in California and was then shipped to Korea.
-He recalls the living conditions in Korea being cold and harsh and shares a story involving an orphaned boy he helped.
-He shares how the orphanages were full and that the children suffered the most in war.
-He comments on how happy he was when it was his time to return home and shares that he traveled back to the United States on a hospital ship.
-Though he did not have an opportunity for much interaction with the South Koreans serving as KATUSAs (Korean Augmentation to the United States Army), he found the Korean people to be very nice during his service.
+He recalled the living conditions in Korea as being cold and harsh.
+He shared how the orphanages were full and that the children suffered the most in war.
+He found the Korean people to be very gracious but very desperate.
+He was grateful to have served his country.

 Video Clips